Do you have a goal of making money with your blog?

 These posts are written (and titled) to answer the question of how the reader might live well with anxiety.

-(These post are profitable because I use affiliate links throughout the series for related books on the subject, and different supplements and such that I have personally used to combat anxiety.)
+(These anxiety post are profitable because I use affiliate links throughout the series for related books on the subject, and different supplements and such that I have personally used to combat anxiety.)

 An important exception to note:

 Getting heartfelt content to take off and make you money though, is going to be much harder than writing content that people will click into because it solves their problem.
+(And, you don’t want to establish your entire revenue system on ads – that is risky.)

-Your blog in it’s entirety, should be reader focused.
+So, your blog in it’s entirety, should be reader focused.

 Even your “about you” blurb should say something about how being on your blog will benefit them.